CHARM-BDF/charmgpt/README.md

 - History of code artifacts and outputs
 - Support for multiple LLM providers
 - Code execution in isolated Docker containers
+- Interactive step debugger with variable inspection and line highlighting

 ## Setup